mattermost/docs/source/administration/config-settings.rst

 - ``audit-permissions``: Enables output of all permissions failures.
 - ``audit-cli``: Enables output of legacy CLI calls.

-Beyond the standard log levels (trace, debug, info, panic), discrete log levels can also be specified.
-New log levels must be registered in ``mattermost/mattermost-server/shared/mlog/levels.go``.

 ..
 Note::
-   Configure the available discrete log levels listed in ``mattermost/mattermost-server/shared/mlog/levels.go`` via ``AdvancedLoggingConfig``  by setting a target destination and the specific log levels to be used.
-Logs are recorded asynchronously to reduce latency to the caller.
-Advanced logging supports hot-reloading of logger configuration.
+  - Logs are recorded asynchronously to reduce latency to the caller.
+  - Advanced logging supports hot-reloading of logger configuration.

 +----------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature’s ``config.json`` setting is ``LogSettings.AdvancedLoggingConfig`` which can contain a filespec to another config file, a database DSN, or JSON.        |